Schinasi House: Schinasi use

-Morris Schinasi, who commissioned this mansion in 1909, was an Ottoman Jewish immigrant who came to the United States in 1890.
+Morris Schinasi was an Ottoman Jewish immigrant who came to the United States in 1890.
 Having made his wealth in the cigar industry and married in 1903, he decided to build the mansion on Riverside Drive.
 At the time most mansions were being built along Park Avenue and Fifth Avenue, but there were predictions that the wealthy would build their extravagant homes along the quieter Riverside Drive.
-As this prediction never came to fruition, the Schinasi mansion remains the largest single-family residence along Riverside Drive.
-Schinasi selected William Tuthill as the architect for the mansion, but the relationship was not a pleasant one.
-Tuthill later sued Schinasi for a sum of $5655.65.
+Schinasi selected William Tuthill as the architect for the mansion.
+Charles T. Wills was hired to build the house.
+When Wills was hired to build the house in early 1908, the construction cost was estimated at $180,000.
+Other contractors included glasswork contractor Tiffany Studios, marble supplier Vermont Marble Company, and fabric supplier William Baumgarten & Co.